 Randi Barrosis an award winning film editor and screenwriter.
 She is currently editing "Heaven Stood Still: The Life and Times of Willy DeVille," directed by Larry Locke.
-Recently, she edited the documentary, "Lives Well Lived," a film about aging by director, Sky Bergman, which was featured in festivals worldwide and the winner of several awards including the Heart of Gold Excellence Award at the Nevada City Film Festival.
+Recently, she edited the documentary, "Lives Well Lived," a film about aging by director, Sky Bergman, which was featured in festivals worldwide, the winner of several awards including the Heart of Gold Excellence Award at the Nevada City Film Festival, and will be appearing on PBS in 2021.
 Before that, Randi co-edited the documentary, “Botso, The Teacher From Tblisi,” which was the Audience Award winner at the Maine International Film Festival, the Waimea Film Festival, the Tblisi Film Festival and the San Luis Obispo Film Festival in 2013-2014, and was a New York Times critics pick.

-Randi's television pilot, "Springtime in September," is a current quarter-finalist for the Final Draft Big Break competition, a semi-finalist for CineStory in 2000, and a winner of the She Called Action 35 Pilot Contest in 2019.
-She teaches Screenwriting and Film Production at Cal Poly University and recently completed her MFA in Screenwriting and Television Writing at Stephens College's Low Residency Program.
+Randi's television pilot, "Springtime in September," was a quarter-finalist for the Final Draft Big Break competition and a semi-finalist for CineStory in 2020, and a winner of the She Called Action 35 Pilot Contest in 2019.
+She teaches Screenwriting and Film Production at Cal Poly University and recently completed her MFA in Screenwriting and Television Writing at Stephens College.
 She attended the MFA Film program at Columbia University School of the Arts and holds her BS degree in Film Studies from Ithaca College.
 Randi lives in San Luis Obispo, CA with her husband and daughter.